 You sit quietly, with eyes closed, effortlessly repeating a mantra in the mind, for 15-20 minutes at a time.

 You are given a personalised mantra that helps act as a vehicle into a physiologically restful, and neurologically powerful state, that the ancient sages of India called turiya.

 Turiya is a state of transcendence, which is very nourishing to mind and body.
 This state is very distinct from the results achieved by concentration and contemplation based techniques, and is why Maharishi called the name of his movement Transcendental Meditation.

 I have learned this knowledge with TM and with Vedic, and I have to say the Vedic approach is so much more for me!

 Ann, Farmer, Essex

-How does Vedic meditation compare with Transcendental Meditation?
+How does Vedic meditation (a form of transcendental meditation) compare with TM?